YuqinGuan/EITP40-finalProject/README.md

 - Filter to get rid of shadows?
 - Transform all output images to the same resolution (padding)
 - Remove red rectangles from output images

+## Collect all images in dataset

-- Then output images should also be converted into a dataformat like `.mat` or `.csv`
+Store all images in dataset [here](/ImageProcessing/output/data/) - output images should be converted into a dataformat like `.npy`

 # Conda Environment